how long does it take to donate plasma

 • Dehydration

-Proper hydration significantly reduces side effects.
+Proper hydration significantly reduces the likelihood of side effects.

 Why Plasma Donation Is Important